Winner Winner Chicken Dinner Logo

 Size It Right

-CADR (Clean Air Delivery Rate) tells you how fast the purifier cleans air.
+CADR (Clean Air Delivery Rate) tells you how fast your purifier cleans air.
 Higher CADR = faster cleaning.
+Always match CADR to your room size.

-💡 Pro tip: Don't go by room size claims alone.
-Always check the actual CADR rating.
+Pro tip: Don't go by manufacturer "room size" claims alone.
+Always check the actual CADR number — it's the only reliable metric for comparing purifiers.

 Quiet Operation is Key